+Without new features the precision and recall numbers were abysmal, with new features introduced, the performances were ameliorated into 0.31 & 0.83 respectively for precision and recall.
+The relevant programming code for this section is referred in [].
+Therefore, new features were added into final feature sets.

 Intelligently select features

 Principal Component Analysis (PCA)

 After implementing PCA analysis, top five features selected are reduced into two principal components.
 However, meaningful information cannot be obtained from the output.
-The reduction of the dimensionality is depicted in Figure 4: Performing PCA.
+The reduction of the dimensionality for first few rows in the dataset is depicted in Figure 4: Performing PCA.
+The Prediction accuracy for the normal dataset with PCA is 66.67% and Prediction accuracy for the standardized dataset with PCA 58.33%.

 Figure 4: Performing PCA